 - PLUGIN_OPT_NO_INSTALL: The plugin cannot be loaded at runtime with the INSTALL PLUGIN statement.
-This is appropriate for plugins that must be loaded at server startup with the -plugin-load or --plugin-load-add option. - PLUGIN_OPT_NO_UNINSTALL: The plugin cannot be unloaded at runtime with the UNINSTALL PLUGIN statement.
+This is appropriate for plugins that must be loaded at server startup with the -- plugin-load, --plugin-load-add, or --early-plugin-load option. - PLUGIN_OPT_NO_UNINSTALL: The plugin cannot be unloaded at runtime with the UNINSTALL PLUGIN statement. - PLUGIN_OPT_ALLOW_EARLY: The plugin can be loaded early in the server startup sequence with the --early-plugin-load option.
+This flag has no effect on whether a plugin can be loaded at server startup with the --plugin-load or --plugin-load-add option, or at runtime with the INSTALL PLUGIN statement.